Phase-contrast & dark-field imaging

 Fig. from IEEE TIP 2026 · CC-BY

-Multimodal monitoring of dynamic processes — adding phase-contrast and dark-field channels to conventional CT to enhance contrast and extract quantitative information.
-Example: tracking tissue cryoablation as it happens.
+Multimodal monitoring of dynamic processes, by adding phase-contrast and dark-field channels to conventional CT for enhanced contrast and quantitative information.
+One example: tracking tissue cryoablation as it happens.

 Science communication · Awards · 2025

-Short explainer video on why medical X-rays have been monochrome for over a century and how phase-contrast and AI-assisted reconstruction are finally adding new channels of information — pointing towards earlier, more sensitive detection of disease.
+Short explainer video on why medical X-rays have been monochrome for over a century and how spectral X-ray imaging is finally adding color — distinguishing materials by their energy- dependent attenuation, with the goal of catching disease earlier and more reliably.

 Young Scientist Award — Long Best Debut Video · FastForwardScience 2025